Puget Sound Energy sale in Montana to reduce reliance on coal-fired electricity

 PSE plans to keep an ownership stake in Colstrip Unit 3, and the utility will buy 90 megawatts of Unit 4’s power through 2025.

-Colstrip in 2018 had annual carbon emissions equal to some 2.8 million automobiles, according to the Environmental Protection Agency.
-That has added to the pressures to wind down the plant.
+Colstrip in 2018 had annual carbon emissions, as reported to the Environmental Protection Agency, equal some 2.8 million automobiles.
+This pollution has added to the pressures to wind down the plant.
 Colstrip units 1 and 2, the smallest and oldest units, already are scheduled to shut down at the end of the year.

 In a statement, PSE said the sale would mean a 50% cut to coal in its energy portfolio.
 In an interview, Ron Roberts, PSE’s director of generation and natural gas, said the coal power would be replaced by a mix of natural gas, hydro, wind and other energy sources purchased on power markets, and over the longer term, largely by renewables the company plans to develop.